(The Money Matters team)

 2/ Get online

 Universal Credit claims must be made online, so you need access to the internet.
-If you don’t have it at home, there are quite a few places around north Manchester you can get online for free – check out our WiFi hotspots map.
+If you don’t have it at home, click here to find out where you can get online for free and get help to make a claim.

 If you’re not confident using the internet, our digital champions can help show you how to do it.
 Contact Andrew Beavan to find out more – call 720 5880 or email firstname.lastname@example.org.